rzhang0716/Data-Science/00_Machine_Learning/README.md

 Classification and Feature Importance and feature selection using Random Forest in Spark, Python and R.

 ## 02. Boosting
-Classification in Spark, R and Python (XGBoost, LightGBM, CatBoost), and extract feature importance and feature selection with XGBoost.
+Classification in Spark, R and Python (XGBoost, LightGBM, CatBoost), and extract feature importance and feature selection.